-6.2.1 Adding New Chemicals to the Chemical Inventory.
+6.2.1 Adding New Chemicals to the Chemical Inventory Databases.

-- All newly received chemical containers must be recorded in the appropriate departmental chemical inventory database by the applicable laboratory manager or lab coordinator. - These entries will include the full name, the appropriate GHS symbol, inventory control number, date received, and either the manufacturers stock number or the CAS number.
-In addition, the stock bottle must be labelled with an inventory control number, the date received, and the appropriate GHS label (if not already present). - In addition, a copy of all Safety Data Sheets (SDS) must be forwarded to the following individuals to ensure that they are included in 3E Protect, the online SDS and chemical inventory system:

-- 1. Natural Sciences Laboratory Program Manager for all SDSs received for the Department of Chemistry and Biochemistry. - 2.
-Biological Sciences Lab Coordinator for all SDSs received for the Department of Biology, the Nutrition Lab, and the Psychology Research Lab. - 3.
+- All newly received chemical containers must be recorded in the appropriate departmental chemical inventory database by the applicable laboratory manager or lab coordinator. - These entries will include the full name, hazard information, inventory control number, date received, and either the manufacturers stock number or the CAS number.
+In addition, the stock bottle must be labelled with an inventory control number, the date received, and the appropriate GHS hazard label (if not already present).
+Some chemicals also require a disposal date. - In addition, a copy of all Safety Data Sheets (SDS) must be forwarded to the following individuals to ensure that they are included in 3E Protect, the online SDS and chemical inventory system: - 1.
+Natural Sciences Laboratory Program Manager for all SDSs received for the Department of Chemistry and Biochemistry and the Nutrition Lab. - 2.
+Biological Sciences Lab Coordinator for all SDSs received for the Department of Biology and the Psychology Research Lab. - 3.
 Office of Human Resources and Compliance for all SDSs received for the Department of Engineering.